-This is a technical page on this subject.
-To see a non-technical page, click here.
+(This is a technical page on this subject.
+Click the link to see a non-technical page subsurface methane in New Mexico.)

 NATURAL SUBSURFACE METHANE IN NEW MEXICO